+Listening section:

-- Listening Section: The Listening section tests how well you understand spoken English.
-It consists of four parts and contains 100 questions.
+The Listening section tests how well you understand spoken English.
+It consists of two Units and contains a total of 45 questions.
 You will be asked to answer questions based on a variety of statements, questions, conversations, and talks recorded in English.

+Total time: approximately 25 minutes.

+Reading section:

-Total time: approximately 45 minutes. - Reading Section: The Reading section includes three parts, testing how well you understand written English.
-You will read a variety of materials and respond at your own pace to 100 questions based on the content of the materials provided to you.
-Total time: 75 minutes.
+The Reading section tests how well you understand written English.
+You will read a variety of materials and respond at your own pace to 45 questions based on the content of the materials provided to you.